0xmahdirostami/Kaggle/1.TED Talks/README.md

-# DO SOME PANDAS DATA CLEANSING
+# DO SOME ANALYZING AND DATA CLEANSING WITH PANDAS
 <a href='https://www.kaggle.com/mahdirostami/ted-talks'>https://www.kaggle.com/mahdirostami/ted-talks</a>